 If there’s one thing that Happy Valley residents can likely all agree on, it’s that the region is filled with delicious spots to dine and drink, no matter what you’re in the mood for.
 From fine dining to casual pub fare, farm-to-table eats to food trucks, the culinary landscape in State College and beyond is robust.
 Long-standing favorites have continuously welcomed newcomers to the pack, too, meaning there’s always something fresh to try in Happy Valley, no matter when the last time you paid us a visit.

 But if this is your first time in the area, where should you start (or where should you revisit, to see what’s new)?
-Here are some of the top-favorite eateries throughout the county, many of who have something new and exciting on offer for 2022.
+Here are some of the top-favorite eateries throughout the county, many of who have something new and exciting to offer no matter the season.

 Staying in downtown State College?
 Lucky you!
 There are a bevy of restaurants at your disposal, most within easy walking distance of the downtown area’s top hotels.